multi-swe-bench/multi-swe-bench/doc/contribution-demo.md

 """
 ```
-The `dependency` method in this class returns the required base image.
+The `dependency` method in this class returns the required Base Image.
 For example:

 ```
 def dependency(self) -> Image | None: